We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • artificial sweeteners, including sorbitol

-Taking probiotics as soon as possible after taking antibiotics can help prevent adverse reactions to antibiotics by introducing healthy bacteria back into the digestive system.
+Taking probiotics after taking antibiotics can help prevent adverse reactions to antibiotics by introducing healthy bacteria back into the digestive system.
 This can also help prevent future cases of diarrhea.

-If the diarrhea is severe, you may need to be admitted to the hospital to receive intravenous fluids.
+If your diarrhea is severe, you may need to be admitted to the hospital to receive intravenous fluids to prevent dehydration.

-If you get dehydrated or have other symptoms, you may need to go to the emergency room to get prompt treatment.
+If you have concerning symptoms, you may need to go to the emergency room for treatment.
+These symptoms can include:

 • don’t improve after 24 hours